pohlondrej/free-genai-bootcamp-2025/lang-portal/vocab-importer/README.md

 pip install -r requirements.txt
 ```

-2. Set your Wanikani API key as an environment variable:
+2. Set your Wanikani API key as an environment variable (optional):
 ```bash
 export WANIKANI_API_KEY='your-api-key-here'
 ```

 ## Usage

+### As a Command Line Tool

 Run the importer to generate a migration file:
 ```bash